 Bloomerang + Zapier: How to Automate Donor Stewardship Tasks

-Bloomerang is one of the best donor management CRMs available for small to mid sized nonprofits.
-I’m such a big fan, it’s one of my preferred partner platforms!
+Bloomerang is one of the best donor management CRMs available for small to mid sized nonprofits—and as a preferred partner and featured Bloomerang presenter, it's the platform we recommend most.

-But the organizations that get the most out of it aren't just using it to store data — they're connecting it to the rest of their tech stack to automate the stewardship work that usually falls through the cracks.
+The organizations that get the most out of it are the ones who go beyond data storage.
+They connect it to the rest of their tech stack to automate the stewardship work that usually falls through the cracks.

 This post walks through how Bloomerang and Zapier work together, what you can automate, and what it looks like when it's built right.